Successful projects run on effective communication. That’s why a communication plan is so important.

 Identify the owner and stakeholders.
 Assigning ownership creates accountability so your carefully crafted plan can reach its full potential.
 As the project manager, you’ll be responsible for most communications, but there may be some you want to delegate to others.
 While you’re naming names, list the audience or stakeholders for each communication type too.
 That way key players come prepared to provide updates when needed.

-Project communication plan examples
+Project communication plan examples and template

 You know your team and stakeholders best, so how you organize the details is up to you.
 Just be sure it’s easy to understand.
 These examples show you 3 different options for structuring the same communication plan.